juxor/afaq/markdown/secE2.md

 That is not all.
 The communal framework would also impact on how industry would develop.
-It would allow eco-technologies to be prioritised in terms of R&amp;D; and subsidised in terms of consumption.
+It would allow eco-technologies to be prioritised in terms of R&amp;D and subsidised in terms of consumption.
 No more would green alternatives and eco-technologies be left unused simply because most people cannot afford to buy them nor would their development be under-funded simply because a capitalist sees little profit form it or a politician cannot see any